lk-geimfari/awesomo/languages/ELIXIR.md

 ---

-[**Cog**](https://github.com/operable/cog) brings the power of the command line to the place you collaborate with your team all the time -- your chat window.
-Powerful access control means you can collaborate around even the most sensitive tasks with confidence.
-A focus on extensibility and adaptability means that you can respond quickly to the unexpected, without your team losing visibility.

----

 [**credo**](https://github.com/rrrene/credo)  —  a static code analysis tool for the Elixir language with a focus on teaching and code consistency.

 ![credo](https://cdn-images-1.medium.com/max/720/0*wJ4w0yXU-HCsyPdt.)